 Make sure to prep the roof with some pretty thorough pressure washing, and use an appropriate primer before painting.

 I’ll cover how to paint a metal roof more in detail, but just know- you can definitely paint your metal roof.
+To be honest, you can paint any of the popular roof materials like metal, shingles, and tile.

 How to paint a metal roof